The privilege of anxiety

 But when thinking about these ‘intergenerational clashes’, maybe we can salvage more spaces of radical politics by focusing on what repression does to us, instead of whom it necessarily is about.
 In those debates, people often focus more on the bodies that are repressed and the struggles they face, versus the structures that generate the repression.
 These structures repress transgender women the same way they do a hyper masculine fighter from Palestine, right?
 The ways of attack might look different, but both risk death at the end of the day.
 The new generation understands that better than the old guard, and I think the strong queer and feminist impetus in the current Palestine solidarity movement is testimony to that.
 Again, we need to focus on the bodies afflicted by violence just as much as on the structure generating it.

 I was born in the GDR to a Palestinian father and a white German mother – my mother’s side also had a Jewish side that branched off from my grandmother and her father.
 Most of them were killed in Theresienstadt, others survived in Switzerland and Russia, and some of them live in Israel today.
 In the GDR I grew up knowing I could not speak freely to anybody about anything, especially not about politics or what we ‘think at home’.
 To my frustration as a child that just wanted to belong, I was not allowed to become a ‘Young Pioneer’, which to a large extent excluded me from class and school life.
-I was first interrogated by the GDR intelligence when I was around seven, which was stressful for it might have meant prison for my mother.
+I was first interrogated by the GDR intelligence when I was around seven, which might have meant prison for my mother.
 All of that fundamentally shaped me and gave me an understanding of a political system that is predatory and dangerous.
-On the political level of state violence and what the ‘State’ means, I learned to act and lie to the sovereign for the survival of the family.
+On the political level of state violence and what the ‘state’ means, I learned to act and lie to the sovereign for the survival of the family.
 They would often interrogate the children first – kids talk, because they don’t know, or so they thought.

 When I read the secret file compiled on me in 2019, I was reminded of what I knew from my mother and the files the Stasi had kept on her.
 That was the tipping point for me: seeing how extensive the surveillance was and how brazenly it was being carried out.
 Normally, I wouldn’t have taken legal action because I lack the funds to go to court and fight for my rights.
 But then the ELSC, which had just started its work, offered help.
-With them I felt I had to fight this in the courts.
+With them I felt I could fight this in the courts.

-These mechanisms, how the State keeps records to intimidate or even kill, really riled me.
-I know how the GDR functioned, and I learned what fear was – or at least the beginnings of it.
-That is why I couldn’t understand people around me in West Germany, who would constantly be so scared of everything.
-At the end of the day, I thought: ‘the only thing that happens to you is you lose your job’.
-You don’t disappear like in the GDR, you don’t get incarcerated, tortured or killed.
-What are you scared of?
-It comes back to what you said.
-Those who are the most scared are the ones who have not experienced immediate violence on their bodies, and instead want to believe in this white, western, colonial lie that we can reform and repair: that we are living in a Rechtsstaat that guarantees rule of law.
-No postcolonial or racialized subject believes in going to the police and asking for their rights, and those who do don’t know what repression means.
+It comes back to what Mars said at the beginning.
+Those who are the most scared are the ones who have not experienced immediate violence on their bodies, and instead want to believe in this white, western, colonial lie that we can reform and repair: that we are living in a Rechtsstaat that guarantees the rule of law.
+No postcolonial or racialised subject believes in going to the police and asking for their rights; and those who do believe in it don’t know what repression means.
 In Europe, people don’t want to talk about that violence for fear of parting with that ‘fantasy’, while in other parts of the world people often don’t want to talk about that violence because it’s all around them and never stopped.

-On the point of repression being an individualizing force – this is key, especially for the ways we strategize against it.
-Differing subject positions entail varying levels of risk – people understandably seek to minimize the violence they may face.
+On the point of repression being an individualising force – this is key, especially for the ways we strategise against it.
+Differing subject positions entail varying levels of risk – people understandably seek to minimise the violence they may face.
 But we remain in the legal dance.
-Here I want to mention the anti-repression group antirep_ibk in Innsbruck, which is doing important work, because their framework is not about how to legally protect individuals; rather, it is about making political cases out of political repression.
+Here I want to mention the Innsbruck anti-repression group antirep_ibk, which is doing important work, because their framework is not about how to legally protect individuals; rather, it is about making political cases out of political repression.
 It is about observing the tactics of the state, unveiling the structures animating repression, and supporting people so they can continue their political work.
 It’s also ultimately about creating an archive of state repression.
+There’s also the European Legal Support Centre that Anna has already mentioned, which supported her in her struggle in the courts.
+There’s now an ELSC monitoring group in Vienna that documents cases of repression and criminalisation of Palestine solidarity.
+We’re seeing a network starting to build.

 Of course, antisemitism has taken on many different forms throughout history.
 To make Nazism the paradigm of antisemitism is convenient for a certain mainstream politics that is still mainly illiterate in the histories of race, racism and colonialism.
 At the same time, Nazism also becomes the main definition of fascism.
-That take forecloses any other understanding of how fascism has unfolded differently in history, or how antisemitism has changed in time and space.
+That position forecloses any other understanding of how fascism has unfolded differently in history, or how antisemitism has changed in time and space.

 MZ: The imperial boomerang.